Why Become a Nurse?

 Nurses Are in High Demand

 More nurses are needed than ever before to care for an ever-growing aging population of baby boomers.
 In 2011, that generation began turning 65.
-Since 2010, the 65 and older population in the U.S. has grown by over a third, thanks to the large generation of aging baby boomers.
+Since 2010, the 65 and older population in the U.S. has continued to grow, thanks to the large generation of aging baby boomers.
 Because of this rapid expansion of the senior population, health care will take an even more prominent role in future years.

 Together, this translates into considerable demand for BSN-educated nurses.
-In fact, the Bureau of Labor Statistics projects that the number of RNs in the U.S. will grow by around 276,800 between 2020 and 2030 — and that doesn’t even include the number of retiring RNs whose positions will need to be filled.
+In fact, the Bureau of Labor Statistics that the number of RNs in the U.S. will grow by around 177,400 by 2032 — which does not include the number of retiring RNs whose positions will need to be filled.

 Nursing Offers a Stable Career Path